Nigeria: Protection Crisis

-Since the start of the violent conflict in North-Eastern Nigeria in 2009, there are an estimated 1.8 million people displaced and a further 200,000 seeking refuge in the neighbouring countries of Cameroon, Chad and Niger.
-Seven million people are currently in need of life-saving assistance in the three worst-affected states in the north-east: Adamawa, Borno and Yobe.
+Since the start of the violent conflict in North-Eastern Nigeria in 2009, there are an estimated 1.2 million people displaced and more than 135,102 seeking refuge in the neighbouring country of Niger.
+Six million people are currently in need of life-saving assistance in the three worst-affected states in the North-East: Adamawa, Borno and Yobe.

 The ETS is concentrating its efforts in Borno and Yobe states to ensure humanitarians can carry out their jobs efficiently and safety, ultimately saving more lives.
 ETS activities comprise:

-- Provision of security telecommunications and Internet connectivity services in eight common operational areas, namely Maiduguri, Damaturu, Gwoza, Ngala, Monguno, Dikwa, Bama and Gulani;
+- Provision of vital communications services in 10 common operational areas, namely Bama, Banki, Damasak, Damaturu, Dikwa, Gwoza, Maiduguri, Monguno, Ngala and Yola;

-- Strengthening coordination and information management services provided to the humanitarian community to ensure an effective and coordinated response.
+- Strengthening coordination and Information Management services provided to the humanitarian community to ensure an effective response and informed decision-making;